SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 You will find four well-maintained trails within the grove.
 The most popular and easiest is the Big Trees Loop Trail.
 Another popular trail is the Grizzly Giant Loop Trail.

-You'll also want to spend a little time checking out the outdoor displays around the Mariposa Grove Welcome Plaza and check out its small gift shop.
+You'll also want to spend a little time checking out the outdoor displays around the Mariposa Grove Welcome Plaza as well as the small gift shop.

 The grove is open all year round.
 However, the shuttles that take you to all four trailheads only run seasonally, so it is important to plan ahead.